SmartsquareGmbH/solid-principles-kata/README.md

 In this repository you'll find three payment gateway implementation with a bunch of code smells.
 They could be code you inherited from a legacy code-base.
 Now you want to write unit tests for them, and that is harder than it needs to be.
-The gateways fail to follow one or more of the SOLID principles.
+The gateways fail to follow at least two of the SOLID principles.

 ## :pencil2: Tasks